AP source: Cavs getting Markkanen from Bulls in 3-way trade | NBA | Journal Gazette

 The Bulls are getting swingman Derrick Jones Jr. from the Trail Blazers along with a lottery-protected 2022 first-round pick.

-Markkanen averaged 13,6 points and 5.3 rebounds in 51 games for the Bulls last season, his fourth with the club.
-He was the No. 7 overall pick by Minnesota in 2017.
+The 7-foot Markkanen averaged 13.6 points and 5.3 rebounds in 51 games for the Bulls last season, his fourth with the club.
+A 40% shooter on 3-pointers last season, he had been unable to work out staying with Chicago, and Cleveland jumped at the chance to get him.

+Markkanen will join a young Cleveland nucleus that includes guards Darius Garland and Collin Sexton, forward Evan Mobley, the No. 3 pick in this year's draft, forward Isaac Okoro and center Jarrett Allen.

+The price for Markkanen was high.
+The Cavs had to part with Nance, who grew up in the area and whose father, Larry Sr., was an All-Star forward and whose jersey was retired by Cleveland.

-Nance joined the Cavs in the 2017-18 season, coming over in a trade from the Lakers to play for the same as his father Larry Sr., who was an All-Star with Cleveland.
+Nance joined the Cavs in the 2017-18 season, coming over in a trade from the Lakers.
+A skilled all-around player, the 28-year-old Nance will be a nice complementary piece for the Blazers.
+He'll also get a chance to play with fellow northeast Ohioan and friend CJ McCollum.

+Jones, the 2020 All-Star slam dunk champion, is another new piece as the Bulls try to turn things around.

+Chicago has been busy this summer since going 31-41 and finishing 11th in the Eastern Conference last season.
+The Bulls added high-scoring forward DeMar DeRozan and point guard Lonzo Ball in separate sign-and-trade deals.

 Share this articleShare on facebook Share on twitter Email story